Plan campaigns with mechanics that fit

 +38%

-Marketers ship the campaigns.
+Marketers ship the engagements.
 The room shows them how each one is doing without opening three dashboards.

 One window over three live campaigns.
 The uplift column is the only one anyone really watches.